Bareops/bareops/docs/dsl_specification.md

 ## How to define comments

-use //
+TODO: use //

 ## How to define task

 * A task starts with a keyword "task" follow by the task name
-* A task is scoped by curly braches
+* A task is scoped by curly braces
-* task parameters are simple key value pairs separated by colon
-* task parameters are seperated by newlines
+* A task contains a plugin (aka action) definition
+* A task has an optional output
+* A task can be assigned to 0-n tags

 ## How to define multiline strings?

+TODO:

 Ideas:
 * use double quotes for every line to clearly define where whitespaces starts and ends